Roger Neilson: Life after hockey

-Neilson was awarded a Doctor of Laws by McMaster University in 2001 (see below).
+Neilson was awarded an honorary Doctor of Laws by McMaster University in 2001 (see below).
 He was inducted into the Hockey Hall of Fame as a builder in November 2002.
 He was also appointed as a Member of the Order of Canada {CM} in 2002.
 The City of Peterborough renamed George Street South Roger Neilson Way opposite the Memorial Centre Arena in 2003; the address of the Arena was supposed to be changed to 1 Roger Neilson Way.
 The Ottawa Senators have named their coaches office at Scotiabank Place The Roger Neilson Room.
 The City of Ottawa renamed their Minor Peewee AAA Hockey Division after Neilson in 2005.
 Also in 2005, the Ontario Hockey League created an award for the top academic player attending college or university and named it the Roger Neilson Memorial Award.

 In 1999, Neilson was diagnosed with multiple myeloma, which spread to become skin cancer in 2001.
 He died on June 21, 2003, five days after his 69th birthday.
 The funeral was held in Northview Pentecostal Church in Peterborough.

 Shortly after his death, the Ottawa Senators Foundation announced plans to build "Roger's House" (French: "La maison de Roger"), later renamed Roger Neilson House, a paediatric palliative care facility built in his memory on the grounds of the Children's Hospital of Eastern Ontario in Ottawa.
 The building was opened on April 21, 2006, by the Premier of Ontario, Dalton McGuinty.

 In September 2004, Roger Neilson Public School, a new elementary school in Peterborough, opened.
 The name was chosen because of Neilson's commitment to teaching, which exemplified the qualities of the Character Education program of the Kawartha Pine Ridge District School Board.

 On April 7, 2011, Rogers Arena in Vancouver commemorated Neilson's contribution to the NHL and Vancouver Canucks, in particular to the tradition he created during the 1982 playoff series with the Chicago Blackhawks, later named "Towel Power", by erecting a large statue of him in the courtyard of Rogers Arena.

 The Florida Panthers dedicated the press box to Neilson, their first head coach, in 2013.